 Examples: Opened food from your fridge or pantry, plastic bags, styrofoam peanuts or packaging, broken dishes, granola/candy bar wrappers, chip bags, etc.

 ALL DONE!
-Have a great summer & hit up the Fall Yard Sale & Thrift Store when you return before buying new room furnishings!
+Have a great summer & hit up the Fall Yard Sale & Free Store when you return before buying new room furnishings!
 We've got what you need!

 What is Mindful Move-Out?